Access our First Foods® Database in the Solid Starts App.

 Avoid the common pitfalls that can lead to picky eating.
 See our Do’s and Don’ts of Raising a Happy, Independent Eater.

 Yes.
 Citrus segments (if left in the surrounding membrane) are choking hazards for babies and children.
 Citrus seeds are also aspiration risks as they can be accidentally inhaled.
-To reduce the risk, supreme the fruit to cut the segments away from the membrane and then remove the seeds.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
-For more information on choking, visit our section on gagging and choking and familiarize yourself with the list of common choking hazards.
+To reduce the risk, prepare and serve pomelo in an age-appropriate way as described in How to Serve.
+As always, create a safe eating environment and stay within reach of baby during meals.

-Also, individuals with Oral Allergy Syndrome (also called pollen-food allergy syndrome) may be sensitive to citrus fruits.
-Individuals who are allergic to grass or tree pollens, may also be more sensitive to citrus fruits.
-Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.
+Also, individuals with Oral Allergy Syndrome (also called pollen food allergy syndrome) may be sensitive to citrus fruits such as pomelo.
+In particular, individuals who are allergic to grass and certain tree pollens may also be more sensitive to citrus fruits.
+Oral Allergy Syndrome typically results in short-lived burning, itching, or tingling in the mouth and is unlikely to result in a dangerous reaction.

 Note that pomelo contains compounds that can negatively interact with certain medications.
 If your child is taking medication, consult with a pediatrician or pediatric dietitian or nutritionist before serving pomelo.